mp1610/Human-following-Robot/README.md

 TurtleBot3 robot and directs the robot to follow the human throughout a range of scenarios based on its human detection capabilities to see how well it performs in increasingly difficult scenarios.

+NOTE: The complete zipped folder cannot be uploaded onto GitHub due to the size of it.
+Since the project is highly dependent on files being in their correct file directories, this project will be hard to reporoduce.

+As guidance, ensure that mmdetection is installed following the method in the Appendix of the report.
+Move 'coco_image' into mmdetection.
+Add 'yolov3.py' and 'yolov3_base.py' into 'mmdetection/configs/yolo'.
+Once you train the model, a 'work_dirs' folder will be available in 'mmdetection' with the saved checkpoints for each epoch.
+Finally, the 'HumanFollowingRobot' folder contains several different codes that call the saved YOLO trained checkpoints.
+Ensure that the chosen hyperparameters and file directories are consistent at each stage of the project (as it may differ to that which I have used).